-Easy-to-read medicine information about empagliflozin + metformin – what it is, how to take it safely and possible side effects.
-Empagliflozin + metformin is commonly called Jardiamet.
+Easy-to-read medicine information about Jardiamet – what it is, how to take it safely and possible side effects.

 What is Jardiamet?

-Jardiamet is a combination of 2 medicines, empagliflozin and metformin, in a single tablet.
-Jardiamet is used to treat type 2 diabetes.
+Jardiamet is used to treat type 2 diabetes and protect your kidneys and heart.
+It is a combination of 2 medicines, empagliflozin and metformin, in a single tablet.
 Read more about type 2 diabetes.